Qintarra/DevTools/README.md

 # DevTools

 https://2814173.youcanlearnit.net/ - this is a responsive site for a robot-themed fictitious company, solely for the creation and development of educational training materials.

+A little journey on DevTools: [video](https://drive.google.com/file/d/1GiW7WiE1jRAji5ZAc22YgBafEfSi8JZR/view)

 For practicing, you can clone this repo and open it in Visual Studio, then launch Live Server (VS extension).